Gábor Melegh

-Gábor Melegh (14 May 1801, Vršac - 4 April 1832, Vienna) was an Austrian lithographer and painter of Hungarian ancestry, who worked in the Biedermeier style.
+Gábor Melegh (14 May 1801, Vršac - 1835, Trieste) was a lithographer and painter in the Austrian Empire of Hungarian descent, who worked in the Biedermeier style.

 Life and work

-His ancestry can be traced to an old noble family, based in Timișoara, and his father was a judge's assistant.
-He began studying art in his hometown then, from 1817 to 1829, he was enrolled at the Academy of Fine Arts, Vienna, but did not attend continuously.
+Melegh was born in Vršac in 1801.
+From 1817 to 1823 he was enrolled at the Academy of Fine Arts, Vienna, graduating with honours.
 In 1818, he was awarded their Gundel-Prize for excellence.
 During breaks from the Academy, he returned home to work.
-He also took students; Károly Brocky being the best known.
+He also took students, Károly Brocky being the best known.
 Some of his works appeared in magazines, notably the literary journal, Aurora, published by his friend, Károly Kisfaludy.

-Although it was once widely believed that he drowned in the sea off Trieste in 1835, while on a study trip, the death register at St. Stephen's Cathedral, Vienna, indicates that he died three years previously.
+Some sources indicate that Melegh drowned in the sea off Trieste in 1835 while on a trip to Italy.

 His works include watercolors, miniatures, chalk drawings, lithographs and etchings.
-His drawings and two oil paintings may be seen in the Hungarian National Gallery.
-Most of his oil paintings are portraits of people from the upper classes.
-Famous during his lifetime, he was quickly forgotten after his death.
+Some of Melegh's drawings and oil paintings may be seen in the Hungarian National Gallery, including a portrait of composer Franz Schubert.